spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 But what if we want to create our own waveform.
 How can we do it?

 What if we want not a pure sine but two more partials.
-We want a sume of sine partials and a first harmonic with the amplitude of 1 the second is with 0.5 and the third is with 0.125.
+We want a sum of sine partials and a first harmonic with the amplitude of 1 the second is with 0.5 and the third is with 0.125.

 We can do it with `osc`: